 For weekend reservations allow yourself to spend the entire day.
 Tandem classes last 10-15 minutes.
 After the class, the time it takes for you to jump has a few variables such as weather, if we are busy that day, and when you signed in.
 Ideally a tandem jump can be completed in half a day but be prepared to spend the entire day.

 Yes.
 Exemptions can be made but tandem jumps should be limited to 230lbs.
-Above 230lbs and under 250lbs will be an additional $20 directly to the instructor.
-The instructor will decide if a person over 250 can be taken safely.
 For the student program, the weight limit is 250lbs.
 In very rare circumstances it may be unsafe to take a passenger even if under the weight limit if the harness doesn’t fit correctly.
-Our Instructors make the final determination to keep everyone safe.
+Rarely, exemptions can be made by the instructor, who will determine if an individual over 250lbs can be taken without exceeding safety parameters.

 There is no maximum age but you must be at least 18 years of age regardless of parental consent.
 There are no exceptions to this rule.
 A valid photo ID (drivers license, state ID, or passport) is required to sign up for class.
 If you do not have an ID you will not jump.